Battle Blaze: Cover art

 The illustration from the Japanese cover art was made by Yasushi Torisawa.

 Development

 The North American release was originally announced for October 1993, but did not hit shelves until January 1994.
 According to American Sammy, a combination of bugs in the game, Nintendo's "lengthy approval process", and American Sammy's move from California to Illinois caused the game to be delayed.

+Reception

+The Japanese publication Micom BASIC Magazine ranked Battle Blaze ninth in popularity in its July 1992 issue.
+The game received mixed reception from critics.